Whether it's a standalone feature or part of a complete kitchen, an outdoor bar can make your backyard a destination.

 Happy 21st Bar

 Kaz is a hobby baker and cake maker who lives near Adelaide, Australia, and operates Cakes by Kaz.
-Her daughter's 21st birthday featured a rustic boho look that included a pretty pallet bar with personalized signs, wine labels, mason jars, cupcake toppers, and chocolate wrappers to delight the lucky birthday girl and her guests.Continue to 5 of 25 below.
+Her daughter's 21st birthday featured a boho design style that included a pretty pallet bar with personalized signs, wine labels, mason jars, cupcake toppers, and chocolate wrappers to delight the lucky birthday girl and her guests.Continue to 5 of 25 below.

 05 of 25